Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

-A law went into effect recently eliminating a loophole and mandating all persons with a felony DUI conviction to spend time behind bars.
+A law went into effect recently that eliminated a loophole and mandated that all persons with felony DUI convictions spend time behind bars.

 Marijuana-Impaired Driving Laws